rusel1989/react-native-bluetooth-serial/README.md

 ### connect(String id)
 Connect to device by MAC address on android or UUID on ios.
 Resolves to object with message or rejects with reason of failure.

+### disconnect()
+Disconnects from current device should always resolve to true.

+### isConnected()
+Resolves to true if there is active connection to device or false if not.

 ### write(Buffer data)
 Write data to connected device, for now buffer is internally converted to Base64 encoded string and decoded to byte array